-Alcohol giant Diageo (DGE) is one of the highest quality stocks listed in the United Kingdom.
-For one, its business is an absolute profit machine, with net margins running in excess of 20%.
-The company has earned a cumulative total of around £13.5bn over the past half-decade, with around £7.5bn of that paid out to shareholders via cash dividends.
-Your portfolio won’t go too wrong if it is full of businesses that constantly shower you with cash.
+Alcohol giant Diageo (DGE) remains one of the highest quality stocks listed in the United Kingdom.
+For one, its business is an absolute profit machine – with net margins running in excess of 20%.
+Further, it constantly showers its shareholders with cash.
+The company has earned around £13.5b over the past five years, around £7.5b of which was paid out in dividends.

 Most readers will know the business well, or at least its products, so I’ll keep the introduction brief.
 Firstly, a word on the breadth of its drinks portfolio, which is massive.
-It owns around a quarter of the world’s top one-hundred brands: well-known names include the likes of Smirnoff vodka, Gordon’s gin, Captain Morgan rum and Johnnie Walker scotch.
-Diageo also owns famed beer brand Guinness.
+The company owns around a quarter of the world’s top one-hundred brands.
+Well-known names include the likes of Smirnoff vodka, Gordon’s gin, Captain Morgan rum and Johnnie Walker scotch.
+It also owns famed beer brand Guinness.
 Sales of scotch account for around 25% of the company’s total, with beer and vodka representing another 16% and 11% respectively.

 Second, its geographic breadth is similarly vast.
-The company sold 245 million units of booze across the globe in its last full fiscal year (one unit being the equivalent of a nine-litre case of spirit).
+The company sold 245m units of booze across the globe in its last full fiscal year (one unit being the equivalent of a nine-litre case of spirits).
 North American operations currently generate around half of total profit, with its Europe & Turkey segment accounting for another 25% or so.
 Asia Pacific, Africa and Latin America & Caribbean make up the rest.

 Typically, this one is a very stable business since alcohol sales don’t really depend on the wider economy.
 Of course, this is anything but a typical year for most firms.
 The company obviously sells its goods to bars, restaurants, nightclubs and so on, and this accounts for around a third of total sales.
-Diageo has withdrawn profit guidance for FY20 for obvious reasons.
+The impact of COVID on those type of establishments requires no further explanation.
+The firm has withdrawn profit guidance for FY20 for obvious reasons.

-On that note, I’m not sure it is worth talking too much about COVID-19.
-The above notwithstanding, analysts still expect the company to make around £2.6bn in net profit this year.
-That is on the back of revenue estimates of just under £12bn.
-Diageo’s financial year ended in June, so most of it was not affected by COVID-19.
-Obviously that also means the hangover will last well into its fiscal 2021.
+On that note, I’m not sure it is worth talking too much about the pandemic.
+Diageo’s financial year ended in June, so most of it was not affected by COVID.
+Analysts expect the company to make around £2.6b in net profit this year.
+That is on the back of revenue estimates of just under £12b.
+Obviously that also means the hangover will last well into its FY21.

 Before the pandemic, the company targeted mid-single-digit revenue growth and EBIT growth a point or so higher.
-COVID-19 obviously wrecks that, with analysts now expecting the company to only earn 120 pence per share in FY21.
+COVID obviously wrecks that, with analysts now expecting the company to only earn 120p per share in FY21.
 That puts the stock at 23.5x forward earnings.
-The current dividend yield works out to around 2.50% based on a TTM dividend of 69.9 pence per share.
+The current dividend yield works out to around 2.5% based on a TTM dividend of 69.9p per share.

 That may look somewhat rich, but this does not factor in current interest rates.
-I mention the fixed income environment nearly all of my articles now because it’s not really something that can be ignored.
-The 2.50% dividend yield that Diageo currently sports is hardly unattractive given ten-year UK government debt currently offers a yield of just 0.15%.
+I mention the fixed income environment in most articles now because it is tough to ignore.
+The 2.5% dividend yield that Diageo currently sports is hardly unattractive given ten-year UK government debt offers a yield of just 0.15%.
 The former can also grow each year, unlike the latter.
 This will keep Diageo stock from falling too much in my view.